 Point being, you can use cron jobs to run these Mautic commands, but you can also run them manually by typing them in your server's console and instantly see what a command returns, so you can test them immediately.

-If you don't yet know the path to be used in your server, check my introductory post Mautic cron jobs for dummies & marketers.
+If you don't yet know the path to be used in your server, I strongly recommend you to check this post first: Mautic cron jobs for dummies & marketers.

 Mandatory cron jobs to run Mautic:

 The following 3 commands are mandatory and Mautic is rendered useless until you set these up:

 And not exactly mandatory, but you certainly don't want to miss the following one if you're going to enable visitor tracking, so it's usually used in 99% of Mautic Installations: